BahaBil/Manifold-Curvature/README.md

 - An implementation of the proposed curvature metric.
 - A replication of the results shown in **Figure 2** of the paper.
+- An example of how this metric works on a 3D point cloud object (Stanford Bunny)